6 Accountability Team Building Exercises to Strengthen Ownership

 Things fall through the cracks.
 Follow-ups get fuzzy.
 Suddenly, that team project is dragging and no one’s quite sure who’s driving anymore.
 These are common moments—and they’re fixable.
 The right accountability team building exercises help teams build habits around ownership, clarity, and showing up for each other without a manager hovering.

 This kind of team culture doesn’t appear on its own.
 It’s built through small, intentional moments where people commit to something, check in, and keep their word.
-These exercises are designed to spark that mindset.
-They’re simple to run, easy to repeat, and surprisingly effective at turning “I’ll try” into “I’ve got it.”
-Let’s get into six that do the job.
+At The Offsite Co., we've designed experiences that create exactly those moments—exercises that turn "I'll try" into "I've got it" and help teams own their work together.
+If your team needs that shift, we'll help you build it.

 6 Activities That Make Accountability a Habit